status-im/help.status.im/docs/en/status-communities/invite-people-to-a-status-community.md

 Whether you are a community member or not, you can tell people about the community and invite them to join.

 !!! note
-    People you invite still need to meet the requirements to join closed communities.
+    People you invite still need to meet the requirements to join token-gated communities.

 ## Invite options